porekhov/CG_probeMD/README.md

 **Local Gromacs version**

 Alternatively, the same pipeline can be run using Gromacs.
+Download and run notebook colabind_local_gmx.ipynb

 Requirements: